gianarb/gianarb.github.com/_posts/2015-06-25-zendframework-console-app.markdown

 ## Command

 Basic command to wish you a good day!
-I have choised that a command doesn't extends any class because in my opinion is a good way to impart readability and simplicity.
+I decided that a command doesn't extends any class because in my opinion is a good way to impart readability and simplicity.

 {% highlight php %}
 <?php